 When you have located the rentalhome of your dreams, make sure your travel dates are available.

 Although not true for all properties, many rental owners and property managers will make a deal on rates.
 If they are hesitant to budge on a peak-season stay, try getting an additional night.
 Off-peak season offers your greatest chance to make a deal for a reduced rate.

 Learn which of the following is included in your quoted rate:

 - Cable and pay-per-view TV

 - Maintenance (get a phone number)

 - Check in & Check Out Key Exchange

 - Parking Fees

-Make sure you be aware of the cancellation policy before reserving.
-You'll probably be offered trip insurance.
-Trip insurance shields the renter against emergency situations and weather events, It provides comfort should catastrophe strike.
+Be sure to understand the cancellation policy prior to booking.
+Many rental contracts include an option for trip insurance.
+Trip insurance safeguards the renter against emergencies and weather events, It provides peace of mind should disaster strike.

 During your Stay